-- 1.1 The principal responsibility of the board of directors (the "Board of Directors") of Scottish Power Energy Networks Holdings Limited (the "Company") is to facilitate the effective management of the businesses comprising the electricity transmission and distribution regulated activities within the ScottishPower Group and of the Iberdrola Group in Great Britain ("SP Energy Networks Business") in accordance with the strategy set by Scottish Power Limited Board of Directors. - 1.2 These Terms of Reference of the Board of Directors of the Company contain the guidelines that are to govern all action taken by the Board of Directors of the Company, the basic rules for the organisation and operation thereof and the rules of conduct to be observed by its directors, in order to achieve the greatest degree of transparency, effectiveness, dynamism, supervision and control in the performance of its management and duties and representation of the interests of the ScottishPower Group (being, for the purposes of these Terms of Reference, Scottish Power Limited and its subsidiaries), in accordance with the Purpose and Values of the Iberdrola Group, adopted by the Company from time to time as part of the Company's Governance and Sustainability System, and all applicable legislation, including, in particular, the applicable provisions regarding the separation of regulated activities. - 1.3 These Terms of Reference further develop and supplement the legal provisions applicable to the Board of Directors of the Company and form part of the Company's Governance and Sustainability System.
-The Company's Governance and Sustainability System is the set of documents made up of the Company's Articles of Association and the internal corporate governance and compliance rules approved or adopted by the appropriate management bodies of the Company from time to time, all of which are configured in accordance with applicable laws and the legal requirements and restrictions regarding the separation of regulated activities and rules regarding the protection of corporate autonomy and with the aim to best fulfil the corporate purpose, corporate interest, and dividend, as so defined in the Governance and Sustainability System, including in these Terms of Reference and the Articles of Association of the Company.
+- 1.1 The principal responsibility of the board of directors (the "Board of Directors") of Scottish Power Energy Networks Holdings Limited (the "Company", a director thereof being a "Director") is to facilitate the effective management of the businesses comprising the electricity transmission and distribution regulated activities within the ScottishPower Group and of the Iberdrola Group in Great Britain ("SP Energy Networks Business") in accordance with the strategy set by the Scottish Power Limited Board of Directors. - 1.2 These Terms of Reference of the Board of Directors of the Company contain the guidelines that are to govern all actions taken by the Board of Directors of the Company, the basic rules for the organisation and operation thereof and the rules of conduct to be observed by its Directors, in order to achieve the greatest degree of transparency, effectiveness, dynamism, supervision and control in the performance of its management and duties and representation of the interests of the "ScottishPower Group" (being, for the purposes of these Terms of Reference, Scottish Power Limited and its subsidiaries), in accordance with the Purpose and Values of the Iberdrola Group, adopted by the Company from time to time as part of the Company's Governance and Sustainability System, and all applicable legislation, including, in particular, the applicable provisions regarding the separation of regulated activities. - 1.3 These Terms of Reference further develop and supplement the legal provisions applicable to the Board of Directors of the Company and form part of the Company's Governance and Sustainability System.
+The Company's Governance and Sustainability System is the set of documents made up of the Company's Articles of Association and the internal corporate governance and compliance rules approved or adopted by the appropriate management bodies of the Company from time to time, all of which are configured in accordance with applicable laws and the legal requirements and restrictions regarding the separation of regulated activities and rules regarding the protection of corporate autonomy and with the aim to best fulfil the corporate purpose, corporate interest, and social dividend, as defined in the Governance and Sustainability System of Iberdrola, S.A., and consequently the Company's own